-Home > News & Events > Ways to honour the National Day for Truth and ReconcilIation
+Home > News & Events > Ways to honour the National Day for Truth and Reconciliation

 Monday, September 30 marks the National Day for Truth and Reconciliation, a day to honour residential school survivors and to help all Canadians understand this dark chapter in our country’s history and its present-day impacts.